DeMol-EE/rd-aca-spring-hello4j/README.md

 * Step 2:

 Extend the service in such a way that it accepts a request parameter named "name".
-The greeting should be adapted to return "Hello, <name>!".
+The greeting should be adapted to return "Hello, {name}!".

 * Step 3: